French Press vs Pour Over: Which Method Is Right For You?

 The Showdown: Pour Over Coffee Vs French press

-Now that we have a sense of the two brewers and what their brewing methods look like, let’s delve into the details of the difference between the French press method and the pour over method.
-While they are similar in some ways, your choice of pour over vs French press greatly impacts the taste of your brews.
+Now that we have a sense of the two brewers and what their brewing methods look like, let’s delve into the details of the difference between French press and pour over.
+While they are similar in some ways, your choice of French press vs pour over greatly impacts the taste of your brews.

 Ease Of Use